SirsiMaster/Assiduous/CUSTOM_DOMAIN_SETUP.md

-# Setting Up www.assiduousflip.com with Firebase (FREE)
+# Setting Up www.assiduousflip.com with Firebase (FREE) - For assiduous-prod.web.app

 ## ✅ No Additional Costs!
 Firebase custom domain hosting is **FREE** - you only pay for your GoDaddy domain registration.